Adityaarora08/Cab-Booking-System-Full-Stack/README.md

 The user can also book another cab from the other four options if one is already booked by them.

-The website is also made responsive using basic media queries.
+The website is also made responsive using basic media queries.So it is compatible for phone as well as desktop screens (i.e. compatible for all screen sizes)

 <img width="1440" alt="Screenshot 2023-04-02 at 10 04 55 PM" src="https://user-images.githubusercontent.com/79107244/229366368-f5ea744d-bca0-4ee3-aa7d-d469f1e6294e.png">